It’s popular. It circles the drain of overdone.

 Building Dual Nature from the Ground Up

-Make it definitional, not circumstantial.
+Make it more than circumstantial.

-The cage must be visible.
+The cage is visible.
+Right there.

 Make the containment costly.